aNap73/Sweeper/README.md

 # Ant Sweeper
 #### Truly, now have I, set you up the bomb....
 ![SITEGIF](https://shielded-wildwood-17962.herokuapp.com/DaBomb.gif)
+Ant Sweeper is my take on an old game called Mine Sweeper.
+It seemed to fit this assignment well, and I've never coded it before.
+It was fun to back engineer this one from my memory of it's rules.

 [Live Site Here](https://shielded-wildwood-17962.herokuapp.com/)

 ## How to Play

-Ant Sweeper is my take on an old game called Mine Sweeper.
-It seemed to fit this assignment well, and I've never coded it before.
-It was fun to figure out.
+Follow these easy steps and you'll be an ant sweeper pro in no time.

 #### Step 1